 Confirm your internship and submit your internship project proposal by the deadline to the Management Department.
 Steps for submitting your proposal are below.

 Once your internship project proposal is approved, you may register for the MGMT 489 course.

 Students must have a minimum of 30 credits in Management courses before they can receive MGMT 489 credit for their internship.
 These 30 credits may come from the required Management courses in MGMT, ACCT, and ECON.
 Please do not submit an internship proposal if your transcript does not have a record of these 30 credits because you will not be permitted to enroll in MGMT 489 and receive credit for your internship.

 Students must enroll in MGMT 489 during the same semester of their internship fieldwork.
 This is because UNCA policy will not allow us to award retroactive credit.
 For example, if your internship fieldwork is done in the summer, you must register for the summer section of MGMT 489.
 If you do not enroll in the correct semester, you will not be able to complete the assignments in MGMT 489 and therefore you will not be able to earn credit for your internship.

 Management Internship Information, Dates, and Deadlines

-If you wish to do a spring or summer 2023 internship, attend one of the Internship Proposal Information Sessions …
+If you wish to do an internship, attend one of the spring Internship Proposal Information Sessions …